Cars-10/SudokuSolver/README.md

 ### JavaScript

+Using Node.js

 Note: JavaScript only has One Dimensional Arrays.
 So you need to create an Array of Arrays!
 Also be wary of variable scope, as i & j values of the calling function were used if not excplicityly set via let in the subroutine.

 * <https://nodejs.org/api/>